-Does the current trend towards serverless architecture offer a glimpse into the future of web-development?
+Does the current trend towards serverless architecture offer a glimpse into cloud native future for web development?
 Will it be faster, cheaper, more reliable and entail less risk of points of failure?

-Will serverless architecture be used for web applications of every kind from enterprise to mass market products with heavy loads?
-Will it help mitigate the shortage of web development engineers on the market and risks involved in outsourced cooperation models?
+Will serverless architecture be a standard applications of every kind from enterprise to mass market products with heavy loads?
+Will it help mitigate the shortage of cloud native software engineers on the market and risks involved in outsourced cooperation models?

 Complex web applications which are successful enough to have a significant shelf-life require maintenance and updates for years after their original creation.
 Industry data suggests this ongoing development work accounts for as much as 80% of all the lifetime costs associated with an app.
 What is the potential influence of serverless architecture here?
 Can it help companies and developers avoid the risk of applications developing into ‘legacy monsters’?